 Appropriate Vaccine Usage

-This indicates the percent of residents who received the flu and pneumonia vaccines.
-High vaccination rates should be demanded by residents.
+This indicates the percentage of residents who were given the pneumonia and flu vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

 In Countryside Health Center, 16.84% Percentage of Patients

 This tells you the percentage of residents that needed additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile